felixfan/HLAassoc/README.md

 python HLAassoc.py --file input0.txt --test score
 python HLAassoc.py --file input0.txt --digits 4 --test score --freq 0.05 --print False --out hlaassoc.txt
 ```

+**Note:** The permutation p value is also meaningless when alleles used in the original data and simulated data are different.

 ### 6.2) Quantitative trait